Your Gardening Guide to Grow and Care for Foxgloves

 With their tall flower spikes and charming tubular flowers, foxgloves are a charming addition to any flower garden.

-By providing the right growing conditions, such as well-drained soil enriched with organic matter and a balance of sun and shade, you can enjoy these lovely flowers in your garden.
+You can enjoy these lovely flowers in your garden by providing the right growing conditions, such as well-drained soil enriched with organic matter and a balance of sun and shade.

 Remember to sow the seeds in early summer for blooms the following year, and provide adequate foxglove care by watering, mulching, fertilizing, and controlling pests and diseases.